GurpreetChugh/leaflet-challenge/README.md

-# leaflet-challenge
+# Leaflet-challenge

-##Part 1: Create the Earthquake Visualization
+## Part 1: Create the Earthquake Visualization

-1.Get your dataset.
+1. Get your dataset.
 To do so, follow these steps:

 - The USGS provides earthquake data in a number of different formats, updated every 5 minutes.
 Visit the `USGS GeoJSON FeedLinks` to an external site. page and choose a dataset to visualize.